Quirktree/info314-website/docs/assignments/final-project.md

 See [Configuring External IP and DNS](https://uw.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=65c5c73b-5d96-455b-8ee9-aa5e001e40c3).

 - Configure a public DNS zone for each network (ISP + customer networks) and set up records for each of your public services (you may choose to centralize authoritative DNS at the ISP, but each student must configure their own zone file).
-- **(ONE PER GROUP)** Host an authoritative DNS slave for the .pi TLD.
+- **\[ SKIP ME \]** (ONE PER GROUP) Host an authoritative DNS slave for the .pi TLD.
 This server will be hosted publicly on 10.10.10.10 and routed via BGP Anycast.
 A dockerized container and instructions to deploy are included in the repo linked below.
-- **(EXTRA CREDIT OPTION)** Configure email for each of your public domains using the provided docker containers.
+- **(EXTRA CREDIT OPTION)** Configure [email](https://github.com/i314-campbell-sp19/docker-mail) for each of your public domains using the provided docker containers.

 ## **Extra Credit**